ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 **Remote CSE Registration**

-:	The ACME CSE supports CSE registrations via the Mcc reference point.
+:	The ACME CSE supports CSE registrations via the Mcc and Mcc' reference points.
 	In addtion announced resources, synchronization, and transit requests that target resources on remote CSE's are supported.